Nothing makes me happier than receiving a cookbook as a gift.

 - To make the dressing: Whisk tahini paste, lemon juice, garlic, and water in a small bowl.

-- Once vegetables are cooled down, place them in a large salad bowl.
+- To assemble the salad: Once vegetables are cooled down, place them in a large salad bowl.
 Add the bulgur and gently stir.

 - Drizzle with the dressing over the salad.
 Give it a very gentle stir.
 Sprinkle it with za’atar, toasted pine nuts, and chopped parsley.
 Taste for seasoning and if necessary, add more.

 Did you make this recipe?Tag @foolproofliving on Instagram and hashtag it #foolproofeats

 This recipe is adapted (with changes) from the cookbook: Jerusalem by Yotam Ottolenghi & Sami Tamimi (affiliate link.)